-We have audited the Remuneration Report included in the directors' report for the year ended 30 June 2017.
+We have audited the Remuneration Report included in the directors' report under the heading 'Remuneration Report' for the year ended 30 June 2018.

-In our opinion, the Remuneration Report of Genetic Signatures Limited, for the year ended 30 June 2017, complies with section 300A of the Corporations Act 2001.
+In our opinion, the Remuneration Report of Genetic Signatures Limited, for the year 30 June 2018, complies with section 300A of the Corporations Act 2001.